HomeTrends › Dark Kitchens & Foodtech

 Quick verdict

-Direct verdict: the traditional delivery approach —accepting the platform's standard commission and raising prices to compensate— quietly destroys margin.
-In 2026, Rappi, Uber Eats and DiDi Food charge between 28% and 35% of the customer-facing price, leaving the average operator with a net margin of 3% to 8% on digital orders, roughly half what their physical location produces.
-The Masterestaurant method runs three levers simultaneously: (1) volume-tiered commission negotiation, (2) digital menu engineering positioning high-margin dishes as top sellers, and (3) an owned channel (WhatsApp Business + payment gateway) for repeat customers.
-The documented result is an 8–12 percentage point reduction in effective commission with no volume loss.
-For a restaurant doing $15,000 USD/month in digital sales, that translates to $1,200–$1,800 USD more in cash every month—without changing a single dish or spending more on advertising.
+Straight verdict: accepting the standard commission and raising prices to compensate destroys margin quietly.
+In 2026, Rappi, Uber Eats, and DiDi Food charge between 28% and 35% of the retail price, and the average operator keeps a net margin of 3% to 8% on the digital order, half of what the physical dining room produces.
+The Masterestaurant method works three levers in parallel: negotiating the percentage through monthly volume tiers, applying digital menu engineering with high-margin dishes up front, and opening an owned channel (WhatsApp Business plus a payment gateway) for repeat customers.
+The documented reduction runs 8 to 12 points of effective commission with no volume loss.
+For a restaurant doing $15,000 USD/month in digital sales, that is $1,200 to $1,800 USD more cash every month, without touching the menu or paying for extra advertising.

-Diego F. Parra and the Masterestaurant team have audited delivery cost structures across more than 80 restaurants from 2023 to 2026.
-The finding that repeats: 73% of operators have never requested a commission rate review, even though platforms have volume tiers that can lower the effective rate by up to 6 percentage points simply by asking with the right data.
+Diego F. Parra and the Masterestaurant team audited delivery cost structures in more than 80 restaurants between 2023 and 2026.
+The finding repeats over and over: 73% of operators never asked for a rate review, even though platforms run volume tiers that can cut the effective fee by up to 6 points just by requesting the adjustment with the right data.

 Side-by-side comparison